 Julia Mulligan, Police and Crime Commissioner for North Yorkshire has responded to today’s HMICFRS report that found North Yorkshire Police “requires improvement” in efficiency.

 As part of her role in holding the Chief Constable to account, Police and Crime Commissioner, Julia Mulligan, has published North Yorkshire Police’s Force Control Room Report.

 The Government has published a report that highlights inequalities across public sector organisations.
 The Prime Minister announced the Race Disparity Audit in August 2016 with a view to shining a light on how people of different ethnicities are treated in areas including health, education, employment, crime and policing, and the criminal justice system.

-Police and Crime Commissioner and Chief Constable are inviting the public to ask questions via Twitter at the next meeting on Tuesday 25 April at 13:30 that will be broadcast live.
+Police and Crime Commissioner and Chief Constable are inviting the public to ask questions in advance, and via Twitter, for the next Public Accountability meeting on Tuesday 24 October at 13:30 that will be broadcast live.